Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: The case of simply-laced g at p=1

+Here, it is clear that there are no non-split extensions on the right-hand side. \end{example}

 \begin{question} Which integral forms are compatible with the decomposition formula?
-Can we obtain similar results as the left-hand side for $p>1$? \end{question} \begin{question} We would like to study the case where $\mu/b^2$ is fixed in the limit.
+Can we obtain similar results as the left-hand side for $p>1$?
+This should be attempted by carefully following the ideas in \cite{CN22}. \end{question} \begin{question} We would like to study the case where $\mu/b^2$ is fixed in the limit.
 These correspond to regular singular connections. \end{question}